ValMati/exercism-java/README.md

 # Java Solutions from Exercism

-This repository contains my personal Java solutions to coding exercises completed on [Exercism](https://exercism.org/), a platform that helps you improve your programming skills through hands-on practice and mentor feedback.
+This repository contains my personal Java solutions to coding exercises completed on [Exercism](https://exercism.org/), a platform that helps you improve your programming skills through hands-on exercises.

 ## 👤 My Exercism Profile